How to Use IoT Devices to Monitor Structural Health in Real Estate?

 In the world of real estate, structural health monitoring refers to the process of implementing a damage detection strategy for buildings and other structures.
 This strategy involves the collection of real-time data about the health of a structure through the use of various sensors and other monitoring tools.

-In the same genre : What Are the Best Financing Options for Energy-Efficient Retrofit Projects?
+Also to see : What Are the Best Financing Options for Energy-Efficient Retrofit Projects?

 IoT devices, with their capacity to connect and exchange data, have become an indispensable tool in this domain.
 These devices can be embedded with different types of sensors, such as vibration, temperature, or strain sensors, to monitor different aspects of a structure’s health.